What is cholesterol?

 Total cholesterol of 5.8mmols/l is higher than recommended, but could be reduced with simple diet and lifestyle changes rather than medical treatment.
 Medical treatment would only be appropriate if the level was much higher.

-Ways to reduce cholesterol through diet
+Ways to reduce cholesterol through healthier eating

 - Replace butter on bread with sunflower or olive oil spreads.